Dotnet-Boxed/Templates/Docs/API.md

 #### Analytics

+- **HealthCheck** (Default=On) - A health-check endpoint that returns the status of this API and its dependencies, giving an indication of its health.
 - **CorrelationId** (Default=On) - Correlate requests between clients and this API.
 Pass a GUID in the X-Correlation-ID HTTP header to set the HttpContext.TraceIdentifier.
 The header is also reflected back in a response.
 - **Analytics** - Monitor internal information about how your application is running, as well as external user information.
   - **Application Insights** - Monitor internal information about how your application is running, as well as external user information using the Microsoft Azure cloud.